Seoul, South Korea Expat Finality

 What were my plans for returning to the United States was a recurring question she asked?
 To be completely honest, I wanted to stay in South Korea and open up my business, however, I hadn’t planned on the learning curve of opening a small business.
 I thought I knew social media!
 I had a Twitter and a Facebook account.
 Only one tiny little detail, I had never created a Facebook Ad, boosted a post or knew the benefits of having a Facebook page vs. a Facebook Group.

 Except my teacher advised me to search for a place in Hongdae.
-I didn’t know how to explain to her the trauma that was still only to present in my mind from eight weeks back of dragging my luggage down the three flights of steps in my old dorm, rolling them ten blocks to the other end of the University and then pushing them up a hill.
+I didn’t know how to explain to her the trauma that was still only to present in my mind from eight weeks earlier.
+My dormitory move involved dragging my luggage down the three flights of steps, rolling them ten blocks to the other end of the University and then pushing them up a hill.

-I couldn’t, no, I didn’t want to move to another city where I didn’t know where the nearest grocery store was located and all without the assistance of a vehicle.
+I couldn’t, no, I didn’t want to move to another city where I didn’t know where the nearest grocery store was located.
+In addition, I would have to move without the assistance of a vehicle.
 The days were counting down and I was still indecisive about taking my next steps.
-Later, I was able to gain clarity after speaking with my aunt.

 Final Classroom Dinner

-Finals once again came to an end, and my classmates and I decided to go out to eat at a nearby Italian restaurant aptly named “Pasta” close to the school.
-I went to this restaurant several times before when I had one of my lazy Sunday moments of not wanting to go too far from the dormitory.
+Finals once again came to an end, and my classmates and I decided to go out to eat.
+We choose a nearby Italian restaurant aptly named “Pasta” close to the school.
+I went to this restaurant several times before when I had one of my lazy Sunday moments.
+I had the bad habit of not wanting to go too far from the dormitory.

-Their menu was all in Hangul, but thankfully the cashier was a younger male and after one failed attempt at ordering a shrimp pasta dish I finally found a dish that I really liked.
+The Italian restaurant menu was only written in Hangul.
+Thankfully after one failed attempt at ordering a shrimp pasta dish, I finally found a dish that I really liked.

 My teacher asked several times as she ate pickles if I liked the chicken risotto that I had ordered.
 It was different from my normal pork spaghetti dish that I ordered.
 I wished I knew this was a dish they offered sooner.
 I would have ordered this instead.
-Side note: In Korea with kinds of pasta and pizza, pickles are served as an accompaniment.
-At first, I didn’t understand why Koreans ate it that way, but after several months I not only got used to it but found that it actually tasted really good.
+Side note: In Korea with pasta and pizza orders, pickles are served as an accompaniment.
+At first, I didn’t understand why Koreans ate it that way.
+Although, after several months I not only got used to it but found that it actually tasted really good.

 Always looking out for us younger students he asked the teacher if she would take me to see a real estate agent after dinner.
 She agreed to go with me as each of us calculated our portion of the bill.
 Our calculations weren’t exact and one of the Chinese students offered to pay more than his share.
 This was the last time I would see any of them.
 The pouring rain fit the mood as we all walked away in our different directions.